jesseopdenbrouw/thuas-riscv/rtl/README.md

 delay, the S-record file is transmitted to the processor and the instructions are placed in the ROM.
 Make sure that NO terminal connection (e.g. Putty) is active.

-The registers may be optionally placed in FPGA flip-flops.
-This will speed up the design a little bit but also uses about 1000 extra flip-flops.

-## On-chip Debugger
-The on-chip debugger is compatible with the RISC-V Debug Specification 1.0.0-rc3.
-It supports OpenOCD and GDB.
-Eclipse-CDT is supported.

 ## Status
 This version runs without any modification directly on